|

 otherwise FileHandle is used.

-The typical usage bug causes a time-out error because you've made incorrect
+The typical usage bug causes a time-out error because you've made

-reconcile what the remote side sends with your expectations is to use
+way to reconcile what the remote side sends with your expectations is to use

-"input_log()" or
+input_log() or

-"dump_log()" allows you to see
+dump_log() allows you to see the data

-while "input_log()" shows you the results
+input_log() shows you the results after translation.

 Two different styles of named parameters are supported.
-This document only shows
+This

-the IO:: style:
+document only shows the IO:: style:

 Net::Telnet->new(Timeout => 20);